St Cuthbert's Society, Durham: 1888-1918: Growth and consolidation

 In December 1910 the university decided that unattached students resident in Durham should henceforth be called "non-collegiate" students, in order to distinguish them from other unattached students taking qualifications on an external basis.
 This meant the non-collegiate body effectively became identical in membership to St Cuthbert's Society.
 The outbreak of the Great War made little impact at first, with the society resolving not to mention the ongoing conflict during formal meetings.
 This "tacit agreement to ignore the war" was discarded in January 1916 when the Military Service Act was passed, which conscripted all unmarried men between 18 and 41.
 By March the Durham University Journal was able to list 13 society members now in active service, two of whom would later be killed in action.
 Compared to other academic institutions, St Cuthbert's Society suffered relatively few deaths during the war, as many of its members had been regimental chaplains.
 Consequently, the "dreadful casualties" experienced by nearby Bede College were avoided.

-The Society grew in size until the Second World War when numbers of students in the University dropped sharply and the Society was effectively in abeyance until 'refounded' in 1945 by veterans returning from combat who wished to complete their degrees.
-When the Society moved to the South Bailey in 1951, it began to offer accommodation to a small number of students and created the position of Principal to replace that of Censor.
-The first Principal, Clifford Leech, a distinguished academic and widely acknowledged expert on Jacobean literature, served for several years in this role before going on to become Professor of English at the University of Toronto.
+The society grew in size until the Second World War, when numbers of students in the university dropped sharply and the society was effectively in abeyance until 'refounded' in 1945 by veterans returning from combat who wished to complete their degrees.
+When the society moved to the South Bailey in 1951, it began to offer accommodation to a small number of students and created the position of principal to replace that of censor.
+The first principal, Clifford Leech, a distinguished academic and widely acknowledged expert on Jacobean literature, served for several years in this role before going on to become professor of English at the University of Toronto.
 His portrait, by Thomas William Pattison (1894–1983), hangs in the college hall.
-The Principal is now responsible for managing all aspects of the Society.
-The Society includes a dedicated team of University staff, a junior common room, a senior room, an alumni association and a group of fellows.
+The principal is now responsible for managing all aspects of the society.
+The society includes a dedicated team of university staff, a junior common room, a senior room, an alumni association and a group of fellows.

-Over the years the Society has expanded a great deal and now has a large body of accommodation on the Bailey as well as elsewhere in Durham.
-In 2006 'Brooks House' was built and this allowed all first year undergraduates to live-in for the first time, as well as a number of returners and postgraduate students.
+Over the years the society has expanded a great deal and now has a large body of accommodation on the Bailey as well as elsewhere in Durham.
+In 1969 it became the first undergraduate establishment in Durham to become mixed sex, admitting 8 female students (also before any Oxbridge college became mixed sex).
+In 2006 'Brooks House' was built and this allowed all first-year undergraduates to live in for the first time, as well as a number of returners and postgraduate students.